kingsgroupos/archivist/README.md

 // lcfirst returns s with the first letter mapped to its lower case. func lcfirst(s string) string

-// lookupStructName returns the struct name of the specified node if its type is struct. func lookupStructName(node *Node) string
+// lookupStructName returns the struct name of the specified node if its ValueKind is struct. func lookupStructName(node *Node) string

-// shortenRefName shortens refName by removing its suffix. func shortenRefName(refName string) string
+// shortenRefName shortens refName by removing its suffix, e.g. "aConf" to "a". func shortenRefName(refName string) string

 // stackPop removes a string from the top of the global stack and returns the string.